10-Andy/Broncos-Country/README.md

 *    #### **Season Opponents**
      I've used __Bootstraps__ grid to display both home and away opponents seperated by a verticle line, images will be used for each team.
 On mobile devices the verticle line will be lost and the home will be above the away teams separated by a horizontal rule.

+*    #### **Sign Up Form**
+     Here I've included the link to the relevent social media sites and the sign up for the weekly newsletter.
+     After the user fills out the form and hits the sign up button, feedback will be given in the form of a pop up modal.